subhamks007/EAS-503-mkZia/week11/week11.md

 ## Pandas
 - Built-on top of NumPy -- meaning the underlying data structure used is ndarray
-- Pandas provides series which are like NumPy arrays but with associated index labels -- meaning are like column  labels or row labels.
+- Pandas provides series which are like NumPy arrays but with associated index labels -- they are like column  labels or row labels.
 Element data type can be different
 - Pandas also provides dataframes which are like Excel sheets or database tables